harvard-lil/perma/install.md

 If you're running Ubuntu or Linux distro you might need to install mysql_config using:
     $ apt-get install libmysqlclient-dev

+Sometimes LXML can be a little difficult to install.
+Using static dependencies can help (especially if you're using OS X).
+    $ STATIC_DEPS=true pip install lxml

 ### MySQL

 You'll need a Django friendly database.
 If you want to use MySQL, something like the following can be used to create a new user and a new database: